Agoric/documentation/main/guides/orchestration/txvsportfolio.md

 Key points in code:

-1. **Prepare a PortfolioHolder** that stores each user's accounts in a single structure.
+1. **Make a PortfolioHolder** that stores each user's accounts in a single structure.
 2. **Add accounts** to the portfolio.
 Each user might have multiple chain accounts.
 3. **Perform multi-step operations** (e.g. receive tokens over IBC, transfer to staking).